5 Georgia officers fired after death in interrogation room

 Police did not say what specific actions prompted their firing.
 But Francys Johnson, an attorney for Harvey’s family, said city officials told him the officers had neglected to turn on video surveillance cameras in the room when Harvey was left alone.

-Three others officers were fired in connection with a text message shared among Savannah officers that mocked Harvey's death, the police statement said.
+Three other officers were fired in connection with a text message shared among Savannah officers that mocked Harvey’s death, the police statement said.

-He praised the mayor and police chief for investigating Harvey's death and taking disciplinary action.
-Johnson said the next step will be to determine if criminal charges or civil litigation are warranted.
+He praised the mayor and police chief for investigating Harvey’s death and taking disciplinary action.
+The next step will be to determine if criminal charges or civil litigation are warranted.